kom42ec/edge-ledger/README.md

 The goal of this website is to practice creating layouts with flexbox and using media queries for responsive design.

 Functionalities: Vanilla JavaScript Navbar Scroll, jQuery Smooth Scroll, Lightbox Effect JavaScript Library

+Favicon created and added with Dynamic Drive - FavIcon Generator tool